The Origin of Consciousness in the Breakdown of the Bicameral Mind: Reception and influence

 The Origin of Consciousness in the Breakdown of the Bicameral Mind was a successful work of popular science, selling out the first print run before a second could replace it.
-It received dozens of positive book reviews, including those by well-known critics such as John Updike in The New Yorker, Christopher Lehmann-Haupt in the New York Times, and Marshall McLuhan in the Toronto Globe and Mail.
+It received some positive book reviews, such as those by John Updike in The New Yorker, Christopher Lehmann-Haupt in the New York Times, and Marshall McLuhan in the Toronto Globe and Mail.
 Articles on Jaynes and his ideas appeared in Time and Psychology Today in 1977, and in Quest/78 in 1978.
 The book was nominated for the National Book Award in Contemporary Thought in 1978.

 A new edition, with an afterword that addressed some criticisms and restated the main themes, was published in the United States in 1990 and in the United Kingdom (by Penguin Books) in 1993, and was re-issued in 2000.

 The book is mentioned in Richard Dawkins's 2006 work The God Delusion as "one of those books that is either complete rubbish or a work of consummate genius, nothing in between!
 Probably the former, but I'm hedging my bets."

 Jaynes's work on consciousness has influenced philosophers Daniel Dennett, Susan Blackmore, and Ken Wilber, and the bicameral model of the cerebral hemispheres has influenced schizophrenia researchers Henry Nasrallah and Tim Crow.

 The theory of bicamerality inspired early investigations of auditory hallucination by psychologist Thomas Posey and clinical psychologist John Hamilton.
 With further research in the late 1990s using new brain imaging technology, Jaynes's ideas have received renewed attention and recognition for contributing to a rethinking of auditory hallucinations and mental illness.

 Jaynes described the range of responses to his book as "from people who feel [the ideas are] very important all the way to very strong hostility. ...
 When someone comes along and says consciousness is in history, it can't be accepted.
 If [psychologists] did accept it, they wouldn't have the motivation to go back into the laboratory ..."

 Marcel Kuijsten, founder of the Julian Jaynes Society, wrote that in the decades since the book's publication, "there have been few in-depth discussions, either positive or negative" about it, rejecting as too simplistic the criticism that "Jaynes was wrong."